cfschilham/kryer/README.md

 # Disclaimer
-We do not condone, nor take any responsibility or liability whatsoever for any damages inflicted on property without explicit permission from the owner.
+We do not condone, nor take any responsibility or liability whatsoever, under any circumstances, for any damages inflicted on property without explicit permission from the owner.

 # Installation
 There are several ways to install Kryer.
 Pre-compiled binaries are available for Windows, Linux and Darwin with AMD64 architecture.
 On Darwin and Linux, a Python installer is available.